aptos-foundation/AIPs/aips/aip-41.md

 This AIP proposes a new Move module called `aptos_std::randomness` which enables smart contracts to **easily** and **securely** generate publicly-verifiable randomness.

 The proposed `randomness` module leverages an underlying _on-chain cryptographic randomness implementation_ run by the Aptos validators.
-This implementation, however, is **outside the scope** of this AIP and will be the focus of a different, future AIP. (**TODO:** _Link to said AIP here._)
+This implementation, however, is **outside the scope** of this AIP and will be the focus of a different, future AIP.

+**TODO:** _Link to on-chain randomness implementation AIP here._

 The only thing this AIP does assume of the _on-chain randomness_ is that it is **unbiasable** and **unpredictable**, even by a malicious minority of the validators (as weighed by stake).